MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/unit-of-measure.md

 A product can be sold in different units such as "each," "pair," and "dozen."
 In Commerce headquarters, the sell by unit of measure can be defined for a product and displayed on an e-commerce site using this setting.
 For example, if a retailer is selling a product both individually and in dozens, the units of measure available can be displayed along with other product information.

-The following example image shows a product configured with a sell unit of measure of **ea** (each) in Commerce Headquarters.
+The following example image shows a product configured with a sell unit of measure of **ea** (each) in Commerce headquarters.

 ![Example of a product configured with unit of measure in Commerce headquarters](./media/Productunit-headquarters.PNG)